 As the co-ordinating department for provincial priorities, the department supports the DDM through the implementation of the revitalised OSS (as indicated in the situational analysis above).
-The Department will facilitating profiling households to identify service delivery challenges in all districts throughout the Province.
-The first Phase will be completed in 2024/2025 targeting Ethekwini, Ilembe, Umgungundlovu, Ugu and Harry Gwala.
-The rest of the Province is targeted for 2025/2026.
+The Department will facilitating profiling households and prioritisation of geo-spatial target is still to be confirmed as 2024/2025 will focus on the pilot.
+The intention is to cover the entire province.
+The first Phase (pilot) will be completed in 2024/2025 and the targeted district is still to be confirmed.
+The rest of the Province is targeted over the MTEF and will be guided by the resource availability and state of readiness of district and local warroooms to support the initiative.